-This appraisal also highlights the pattern and style of architectural development of Moffat, as well as local details, traditional materials and methods of construction and appropriate maintenance techniques; it considers the early origins of the town, its development from the 17th century; its changing role; the interesting streets, spaces and buildings from different time periods which together give the town its special historic character.
+This appraisal also highlights the pattern and style of architectural development of Moffat, as well as local details, traditional materials and methods of construction and appropriate maintenance techniques.
+It considers the early origins of the town, its development from the 17th century; its changing role; the interesting streets, spaces and buildings from different time periods which together give the town its special historic character.
 Implicit in this guidance is the principle that Moffat Conservation Area should be allowed to evolve and adjust sensitively to modern needs, as it has done over the centuries.
 The document is divided into two main sections as follows:

-Part One: History, Development and General Character of Moffat Conservation Area
+Part One:

-This section covers the historical development of Moffat with an overview of the conservation area.
+History, Development and General Character of Moffat Conservation Area This section covers the historical development of Moffat with an overview of the conservation area.
 It identifies the themes and key elements which contribute to the character of the conservation area.

-Part Two: Managing the Character Areas

-This section considers management of the conservation area and the challenges that must be met to prevent the erosion of the character.
+Part Two: Managing the Character Areas This section considers the management of the conservation area and the challenges that must be met to prevent the erosion of character.
 It also identifies initiatives and actions which have the potential to preserve or enhance the character.

-Historic image of the Old Court House
+Historic image of the Old Court House HES Canmore collection ref: 1723478

-2. HISTORICAL DEVELOPMENT

-Regional Context

-Situated in upper Annandale in the north west of Dumfries and Galloway, Moffat has a settlement population of around 2,500 residents and is a bustling town that draws large numbers of tourists and day visitors.
+2. HISTORICAL DEVELOPMENT Regional Context Situated in upper Annandale in the north west of Dumfries and Galloway, Moffat has a settlement population of around 2,500 residents and is a bustling town that draws large numbers of tourists and day visitors.
 Having developed mainly in the 18th century as a spa town, it is surrounded by hills to the north, east and west and located at the heart of the Moffat Hills Regional Scenic Area.
 These positive qualities are seen as a sound base for its economy, which is principally tourism, agriculture and forestry.
 The Local Development Plan for Dumfries and Galloway defines the settlement and town centre boundary and identifies a number of development opportunities for 'housing', 'mixed use' and 'business and industry' uses.
 Dumfries is established as the Regional Capital, and Moffat is one of 16 District Centres - the level immediately below Regional Capital in terms of the settlement hierarchy.

-Archaeological Interest

-Moffat is in an area that was close to a main route used by Roman armies moving northwards.
+Archaeological Interest Moffat is in an area that was close to a main route used by Roman armies moving northwards.
 A late prehistoric settlement, possibly contemporary with the Roman invasions, lies just outside the Conservation Area off Ballplay Road, at Meg Tod's Mote, and extensive prehistoric settlement remains exist in the vicinity of the town.
 Although there are no known prehistoric or Roman sites within or close to Moffat Conservation Area there is always potential for finds from that era.
 Auldton Mote, which lies to the east of the town, just outwith the conservation area is a Scheduled Monument.
 It is a well preserved motte and bailey and probably precedes Moffat as the original settlement from as far back as the 12th century.
 All of the area surrounding it has significant potential for archaeology.
-Within the town, the site of the Old Parish Church, towards the south of the conservation area at the Holm Street/ High Street junction is another area of high archaeological potential.
-This church is thought to have had close association with early occupants of Auldton Motte.